puppetlabs/iac/_posts/2020-06-19-status-update.md

 ## Community Shout outs for IAC

 - [Dan Manners][danmanners] shared a nice write up of his [homelab deployment](https://github.com/danmanners/homelab-deployment) over on github.
-- [Chad Huneycutt](chadh) ported the [git_config type&provider](https://github.com/chadh/puppetlabs-git/pull/2) over to the [Resource API][resourceapi], making it a nice example of multiple namevars and a local command-based provider.
+- [Chad Huneycutt][chadh] ported the [git_config type&provider](https://github.com/chadh/puppetlabs-git/pull/2) over to the [Resource API][resourceapi], making it a nice example of multiple namevars and a local command-based provider.
 - One of our customer is very happy about [litmus][litmus] as they were able to ramp up with litmus in a couple of days, compared to beaker which took weeks.

 ## Ubuntu 20.04 Certification